MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 3. Select “**_Create a single thing_**”

-4. For thing name, copy and paste the thing name from original demo web-app.
+4. For thing name, copy and paste the thing name from the original demo web-app.
 This thing name originates from the device certificate and is used by the firmware to send messages to a unique topic.

 <p align="center">
 <img src="resources/media/image8.png" width=480 />